← writing

 the weights are the classifier. change the weights, you rotate the boundary.

-we won't "solve for the line." we'll start with random weights and watch the first mistake happen.
+we start with random weights and watch the first mistake happen.

 1.4